Pac-12 Football Championship Game: Team selection criteria

 Starting in 2022 the two teams with the highest conference winning percentage will face off in the championship game.

+Starting in 2026, the reconstituted Pac-12 will determine the championship game participants at the end of the round-robin conference schedule in Week 12, two weeks before the title game.
+Week 13 will feature "flex" games within the conference that will not count in the conference standings.
+The Pac-12 will determine the "flex" pairings, with only the home teams known before Week 12.

 Home/away designation

 The designated "home" and "away" teams are selected using a similar procedure: